Shipping a Car From USA to Africa

 Please visit the country’s page to read more about its Import Duty rules.

-Our shipping vessels depart on a weekly basis from U.S. seaports to many ports in Africa.
-Click on the desired country to see which ports we sail to.
-To get there, choose from two main car shipping methods:
+Our shipping vessels depart on a weekly basis from U.S. seaports to many ports in Africa, including the Ghana port, Kenyan port, Nigerian port and South African port.
+We offer two main car shipping methods:

-RoRo Shipping – These are vessels that can ship wheeled cargo efficiently, where by vehicles must be in good working order because they will have to be driven onto the ship via a ramp.
+RoRo Shipping – These vessels can ship wheeled cargo; this means the vehicle must be able to be driven onto the ship via a ramp.

 RoRo Shipping (Roll On/Roll Off)

-If you are shipping a single vehicle to Africa, RoRo is a wise decision.
-Not only is it cost-effective and efficient, it also comes with more reliable departure and arrival dates than you would get with container shipping (keep reading).And all vehicles are tied to the deck with no exposure to the ocean, so your vehicle is protected against external elements.
+If you are shipping a single vehicle to Africa, RoRo is a good idea.
+Not only is it cost-effective and efficient, it also comes with more reliable departure and arrival dates than you would get with container shipping.
+All vehicles are tied to the deck with no exposure to the ocean, so your vehicle is protected against external elements.

 Roll On/Roll Off happens to be our most popular option, as well as the most affordable and convenient.
-It’s only used for wheeled vehicles such as motorcycles and cars, so as long as they can be driven onto the ship of their own power, RoRo is a good choice.
-Once loaded onto the vessel, each vehicle is tied down securely in its own spot.
+It’s only used for wheeled vehicles such as motorcycles and cars, so as long as they can be driven onto the ship of their own power, RoRo is an option for you.
+Once loaded onto the vessel, each vehicle is tied down securely.

 Shared Container Shipping

 Your car, loaded along with three other vehicles into a container, gets protection from the elements, plus you can ship additional items in the trunk or the backseat of your vehicle at the same time.
-Another benefit?
-You can ship vehicles that do not work.
+This is also a great option for shipping vehicles that do not work.
 For example, we have many clients who buy broken-down classic cars in the USA for shipping to Africa.

 Exclusive Container Shipping

 Exclusive container shipping is more expensive compared to RoRo and shared container shipping.
-But if you have a large budget and a mint condition car that can’t risk damage, go ahead and pay more for the extra peace of mind.
+But if you have a big budget and a mint condition car that can’t risk damage, you may as well pay more for the extra peace of mind.